SanjivPahari/DinoRun/README.md

 - Manoj Bhatta
 - Nabin Chaudhary

-We developed this project during my 1st sem during Bachelor of Mechanical Engineering at Pulchowk Campus, IOE, TU.
+We developed this project during my 1st sem during Bachelor of Mechanical Engineering at Pulchowk Campus, Institute of Engineering, Tribhuwan University.